Malaysia digital nomad visa: Requirements & application guide

 Digital Currencies: Direct trading or professional services related to digital currencies or cryptocurrency exchanges are generally restricted or require additional financial licences.

 IX.
-Taxation and Financial Considerations
+Taxation and financial considerations

 The tax status of the De Rantau pass holder relies heavily on the source of their income.